 Driving While Under the Influence of Alcohol or Drugs

-- Alcohol and Drug Related Convictions: An applicant who has any alcohol or drug-related convictions within the last 10 years (even if they are not in a motor vehicle) will not be considered.
+- Alcohol and Drug Related Convictions: If you have any alcohol or drug-related convictions within the last 10 years (even if they are not in a motor vehicle), you will not be considered.

 - Medical Requirements: After an offer of employment has been made, an applicant must pass a pre-employment Department of Transportation (DOT) physical exam certified by a medical examiner in accordance with the Motor Carrier Safety Regulations parts 391.41-391.349.
 A DOT Physical exam includes but is not limited to:

 Vision exam (Reviewing distance, color and peripheral vision.
 Vision acuity required is 20/40 for each eye.)